MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

 `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\`

 The next key that you will create is either the Extension ID for individual scope or an asterisk (*) for the Default Scope.
-For example, you'd use the following location for settings that apply to Google Hangouts:
+For example, you'd use the following location in the registry for settings that apply to Google Hangouts:

-`HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\nckgahadagoaajjgafhacjanaoiihapd`
+`HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\ExtensionSettings\nckgahadagoaajjgafhacjanaoiihapd`

-For settings that apply to the Default Scope, use this location:
+For settings that apply to the Default Scope (asterisk), use the following location in the registry:

 `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\ExtensionSettings\*`